zilliztech/zdoc/versioned_docs/version-byoc/tutorials/authentication/email-accounts.md

 <Admonition type="caution" icon="🚧" title="Warning">

-Deleting your account is irreversible.
-Exercise caution and ensure all necessary preparations are made before proceeding with this action.
+<p>Deleting your account is irreversible.
+Exercise caution and ensure all necessary preparations are made before proceeding with this action.</p>

 </Admonition>